 Consensus is first attempted via Fast Paxos by counting the votes for each view change proposal at the recipients.
 If a quorum is reached, a new configuration is adopted which includes a new expander graph topology.
-If consensus can’t be reached this way after a certain amount of time, full Paxos is used as a fallback protocol (that is, it could also be Raft or another consensus protocol).
+If consensus can’t be reached this way after a certain amount of time, full Paxos is used as a fallback protocol (

 The key insight in the Rapid paper is that the cut-detection achieves almost-everywhere agreement with high probability, which makes it so that the Fast Paxos round can be completed in a single messaging round.
 I suggest reading the paper to get a more in-depth understanding of this.

 Nodes in Rapid are arranged according to an expander graph with strong connectivity properties.
 Each node has K observers (that monitor it) and K subjects (which it monitors).
 If the edge failure detector of an observer node suspects a subject of having failed, it will broadcast an alert to all members of the current configuration.

 Each node has a multi-node cut detector that acts as a high-fidelity filter for edge alerts.
 This filter defines a low (L) and high (H) watermark and counts the alerts (of the same type) for each subject.
 As soon as: